blog

 You can use a liquid 20-10-20 fertilizer and apply a diluted or weak solution once a week during its active growth period.
 More specifically, you can dilute it to 25 percent of the recommended strength, as indicated in the packaging.
 Then, to flush out whatever fertilizer salts the plant has accumulated, you can water it with plain water once a month.

 In the autumn, you can switch to a flower-boosting fertilizer.
 Fall is the budding or flowering season for many orchids.
-Bloom boosters have higher phosphorus and lower nitrogen ratio.
+Bloom boosters have higher phosphorus and lower nitrogen ratios.
 The bloom season is usually at its peak between December and April.

 Keep an Eye Out for Orchid Pests and Diseases